marcosnils/bin/README.md

 ### There are some bugs and the code is not tested.

 I know.. and that's not planning to change any time soon unless I start getting some contributions.
 I did this as a personal tool and I'll probably be fixing stuff and adding features as I personally need them.
-Contribution are welcome though and I'll be happy to discuss and review them.
+Contributions are welcome though and I'll be happy to discuss and review them.